Hybrid Aircraft Market

 -

 In January 2023, Ampaire announced a contract to upgrade Conecta's Grand Caravans to Ampaire Eco Caravans.
-Azul has also committed to ordering upgrade kits for its Caravan fleet, recognizing the hybrid-electric solution as the most efficient method to deploy sustainable technologies that benefit both passengers and the environment.
+Azul also committed to ordering upgrade kits for its Caravan fleet, adopting the hybrid-electric solution for sustainable aviation technology benefiting both passengers and the environment.

 Hybrid Aircraft Market Segment Analysis